-Having a less than perfect credit history can cause issues when looking to secure a mortgage however this article will provide some insight into overcoming some of the common hurdles.
+Having an individual voluntary agreement (IVA) can cause issues when looking to secure a mortgage, however this guide will provide some insight into overcoming some of the common hurdles.

 What is an individual voluntary agreement (IVA)?